lukehunter/ssgallery/README.md

 ## Design

-ssgallery uses an extremely basic template system to generate html pages.
+ssgallery uses a template system to generate html pages.
 Tokens such as %SSG_ALBUM_NAME% and %SSG_IMAGE_URL% are inserted into an html file, and at run-time are replaced with the correct strings.
 There is also support for lists of items with nested tokens (e.g. on the album page which shows lists of thumbnails), although the templating engine has not been heavily tested with custom layouts.

 An ssgallery theme consists of two templates:

 - Album
   - Shows list of albums and/or images
+  - Contains Photoswipe js gallery code (see http://www.photoswipe.com )
-- Image
+- Image (only used if no js)
-  - Shows single image at resolution specified on command line
+  - Shows single image at viewer resolution specified on command line with js-free navigation
-  - Includes download and view links for original resolution
-  - Includes disqus comment area specific to the image (omitted if no disqus argument is provided)
-  - Navigate forward and backward by swiping on tablets and phones
-  - Navigate forward and backward with onhover buttons
-  - Navigate forward by clicking on the image

 ## Input
 Input to ssgallery is a hierarchical folder structure, with an optional thumbnail.jpg in each folder that will be used as the album cover photo (if thumbnail.jpg is not present the first image in the album will be used).
 In addition there are command line options to control thumbnail and image viewing sizes and to specify the base relative url.